Preventing Sewer Backups

 • Paper towels

-The cost for hiring a plumber to unclog your private sewer line typically ranges from $75 to $350.
-These costs do not include the time it takes you to clean up the sewage that may have backed up or the time spent calling and waiting for a plumber.
-Please share this information with everyone who cleans your home or business.
+Hiring a plumber to unclog your private sewer line typically costs $75 to $350.
+These costs do not include the time it takes to clean up the sewage that may have backed up or the time spent calling and waiting for a plumber.
+Please, share this information with everyone who cleans your home or business.

 How Sewer Blockages Affect the Environment